Latest update on the Kruger National Park flood damage

 - Punda Maria

 - Pafuri Port of Entry - Severe flooding.
-It will possibly be reopened by 30 June 2013.
+Possibly reopened by 30 June 2013

 Please keep in mind that, due to heavy rainfall, the status of roads can change without notice.
 Guests are urged to take special caution when travelling in heavy rain and not to cross submerged roads or flooded causeways and bridges.